rodrigodojo/rodrigodojo/README.md

 ### About me :
-I'm a mobile developer, enthusiast on Android and in Java and Kotlin .
+I'm a Mobile developer and Back-end developer, enthusiast on Android and in Java and Kotlin .

 ### Some skills :